7irelo/loretta-bank-web/README.md

-Here's the updated README with PostgreSQL instructions and improved code structure.
-I've also included a folder structure for better organization.

----

 # Loretta Bank

 Welcome to Loretta Bank, an online banking application built with Node.js, Express, PostgreSQL, and React.
 Loretta Bank offers a secure, user-friendly platform for managing your banking needs online.